songsjun/elastos.name/MetaMaskGuide.md

 ### 5. How to return ELA from your CryptoName Account back to your Elephant wallet.

 On the CryptoName Account page on the PC/Laptop click Withdraw.
-Enter the amount of ELA and the address of the Elephant wallet, and click send.
+Enter the amount of ELA and

+the address of the Elephant wallet, and click send.
+At present the maximum amount you can send is 2 ELA per transaction, we are working to increase this.

 After a few minutes minutes the ELA will appear in the Elephant wallet on the device.